DanOSG/GameSquawk/README.md

 1. **Register/Login**: Create an account or log in to access features
 2. **Create Posts**: Share your gaming experiences using the post form
 3. **Interact**: Like posts and leave comments to engage with others
-4. **View Profiles**: Click on a username or avatar to view that user's profile
-5. **Customize Profile**: Upload an avatar and update your profile information
-6. **Customize**: Switch between dark and light mode for comfortable viewing
+4. **Customize**: Switch between dark and light mode for comfortable viewing

 ## 🔧 Troubleshooting